 Authority

-The shall not, without the prior written consent of NML, commit NML to any legally binding agreement, or hold himself out as being able so to commit NML, or hold himself out as an officer or employee of NML.
+The Successful Contractor shall not, without the prior written consent of NML, commit NML to any legally binding agreement, or hold himself out as being able so to commit NML, or hold himself out as an officer or employee of NML.

 Indemnity

-The shall indemnify, and keep indemnified, NML against all claims and demands which may be made on NML in respect of taxation on the company’s earnings and national insurance contributions payable.
+The Successful Contractor shall indemnify, and keep indemnified, NML against all claims and demands which may be made on NML in respect of taxation on the company’s earnings and national insurance contributions payable.

-The shall indemnify, and keep indemnified, NML against the consequences of any negligence or breach of statutory duty on the Successful Contractors part whilst working on NML’s premises or working anywhere else on NML's behalf.
+The Successful Contractor shall indemnify, and keep indemnified, NML against the consequences of any negligence or breach of statutory duty on the Successful Contractors part whilst working on NML’s premises or working anywhere else on NML's behalf.

-The agrees to provide NML with evidence of its public liability insurance, if requested.
+The Successful Contractor agrees to provide NML with evidence of its public liability insurance, if requested.

 Limitation of Liability

-The shall indemnify NML for an amount not less than the sum of and keep indemnified, NML against the consequences of any negligence, or breach of statutory duty on the part whilst working on the Assignment or which he/she might commit during the fulfilment of this Agreement.
+The Successful Contractor shall indemnify NML for an amount not less than the sum of £3m and keep indemnified, NML against the consequences of any negligence, or breach of statutory duty on the Successful Contractor’s part whilst working on the Assignment or which he/she might commit during the fulfilment of this Agreement.

-The shall indemnify and keep indemnified NML, its officers and Trustees against all claims and demands which may be made on NML in respect of taxation on the earnings and national insurance contribution payable.
+The Successful Contractor shall indemnify and keep indemnified NML, its officers and Trustees against all claims and demands which may be made on NML in respect of taxation on the company’s earnings and national insurance contribution payable.

-The shall not, without the prior written consent of NML, commit NML to any legally binding agreement, or hold their company out as being able so to commit it, or hold the company out as an officer or employee of NML.
+The Successful Contractor shall not, without the prior written consent of NML, commit NML to any legally binding agreement, or hold their company out as being able so to commit it, or hold the company out as an officer or employee of NML.

-NML will be excluded of liability for death or personal injury caused by own negligence or for fraudulent misrepresentation.
+NML will be excluded of liability for death or personal injury caused by Successful Contractor own negligence or for fraudulent misrepresentation.

-NML shall not be liable to the for any indirect or consequential loss (including, without limitation, any loss of profits, loss of business, depletion of goodwill and like loss) howsoever caused.
+NML shall not be liable to the Successful Contractor for any indirect or consequential loss (including, without limitation, any loss of profits, loss of business, depletion of goodwill and like loss) howsoever caused.

 Termination of agreement

-This agreement may be terminated by NML giving the r no less than twenty eight days notice in writing.
+This agreement may be terminated by NML giving the Successful Contractor r no less than twenty eight days notice in writing.

-The shall inform NML of any periods during which the Successful Contractor is not available to undertake any works, such notice to be given within tender document submission.
+The Successful Contractor shall inform NML of any periods during which the Successful Contractor is not available to undertake any works, such notice to be given within tender document submission.

-The contract will be ended forthwith if the :
+The contract will be ended forthwith if the Successful Contractor:

 commits any material breach of its obligations under this contract